Best resume website builder – top solutions for your online CV

 One such app is the Document app from Wix, which you can use to allow visitors to download your resume or certificates.
 You can also find apps to enable you to add contact forms, galleries, and FAQ sections to your resume website.

-When it comes to pricing, Wix offers an entirely free plan.
-However, the free plan is not ideal for building a resume website as it doesn't look very professional – it has a Wix subdomain and Wix brand ads all over your site.
-If you're serious about looking professional, you’ll want to go for one of the premium plans:
+When it comes to pricing, Wix offers a single free plan and 4 paid solutions.
+The free plan is not ideal for building a resume website as it doesn't look very professional – it has a Wix subdomain and Wix brand ads all over your site.
+If you're serious about looking professional, you’ll want to go for one of the premium plans.

 Wix is an excellent tool for building resume websites.
 It’s easy to get started with and it offers a lot of flexibility and creative freedom.
 It also packs a lot of useful in-house and third-party features and solid SEO functionality.